deinsoftware/swpm/README.md

 ## Brand

-If you want to help, spread the word of `swpm` in a project or web, please use this brans images.
+If you want to help, spread the word of `swpm` in a project or web, please use this brand's images.

 ### Badge